-Farr follows in father's footsteps at the Open
+'I hope I'm not sleeping on a beanbag'

 "I think he had a good day - he shot one or two under in the second round at St George's - but missed the cut in both.
 He has got one more Open [appearance] than me, but obviously I will try to get some better results," Farr junior says with a smile.

-The younger Farr has been to the Open as a fan - he was watching on the 18th when Justin Rose chipped in at Royal Birkdale in 1998, and he was at Lytham to see David Duval triumph in 2001.
+The younger Farr has been to the Open as a fan - he was watching on the 18th when Justin Rose, still an amateur, chipped in to finish tied for fourth at Royal Birkdale in 1998, and he was at Lytham to see David Duval triumph in 2001.

-But though he was present for each of his father's Open appearances, Farr's memories are faint because he was just two years old at St Andrews and five at Royal St George's.
+But although he was present for each of his father's Open appearances, Farr's memories are faint because he was just two years old at St Andrews and five at Royal St George's.

 "I have seen pictures - my mum brought some pictures out the other day of us all stood there," Farr tells BBC Sport Wales.